Ja'Din shootdown incident: Incident

-Earlier in the day on 18 June, Syrian Regime forces attacked SDF positions in Ja'Din, wounding several fighters, prompting Coalition aircraft to respond with a "show of force", stopping the attack.
+Earlier in the day on 18 June, Syrian Government forces attacked SDF positions in Ja'Din, wounding several fighters and prompting Coalition aircraft to respond with a "show of force", stopping the attack.
 Several airstrikes also had been conducted by pilots on board the George H.W.
 Bush on ISIL targets in Syria.
-After their pre-mission briefing, F/A-18E pilots Lieutenant Commander Michael "Mob" Tremel (call sign - Freedom 33) and wingman Jeff Krueger (call sign - Freedom 34) were sent out as the second wave of aircraft from the carrier into Syria that day.
-Alongside Tremel and his wingman were two F/A-18Cs, William Vuillet and Stephen Gasecki were Freedom 43 and 44.
-The four fighters took the Northern route alongside Syria's coastline through Russian and Turkish air defense range and headed toward the city of Raqqa.
-Once over the city they established communication with the Joint Terminal Air Controller who was on the ground just South of Al-Tabqa.
-They entered into close air support overhead the air controller and began waiting for any strikes to be called in from friendly SDF forces fighting on the ground.
+After their pre-mission briefing, F/A-18E pilots Lieutenant Commander Michael "Mob" Tremel (call sign Freedom 33) and wingman Jeff Krueger (call sign Freedom 34) were sent from the carrier into Syria as the second wave of aircraft that day.
+Along with Tremel and his wingman were two F/A-18Cs, call signs Freedom 43 and 44, piloted by William Vuillet and Stephen Gasecki.
+The four fighters took the northern route along Syria's coastline through Russian and Turkish air defense range and headed toward the city of Raqqa.
+Over the city, they established communication with the joint terminal air controller who was on the ground just south of Al-Tabqa.
+In the vicinity of the controller, they were available to provide close air support to friendly SDF forces fighting on the ground.
 During this time, a Russian Air Force Su-27 appeared and began flying overhead.

-Shoot down
+Shootdown

-Tremel, who was having problems with his targeting pod, began tracking the Russian jet, as well as checking his radar for any more aircraft while the three others stayed in close air support mode.
+Tremel, who was having problems with his targeting pod, began tracking the Russian jet and checking his radar for other aircraft while the three other Hornets remained available to provide close air support.
 At this point, another aircraft appeared on his radar moving at high speed.
 Tremel, believing it to be Syrian, moved to intercept and identified it as a Syrian Air Force Su-22 Fitter.
-Upon identification, Tremel got on radio with an airborne command and control post, and began sending warnings to the Syrian aircraft to divert its course.
-When that failed, Tremel flew over the Fitter's canopy and shot off flares.
-When that also failed, the Su-22 was in range of friendly forces on the ground, and at 6:43 p.m. local time, dived down and dropped ordnance on SDF fighters in the town of Ja'Din, causing injuries.
+After identifying it, Tremel radioed an airborne command and control post and began sending warnings to the Syrian aircraft to divert its course.
+When that failed, Tremel flew over the Fitter's canopy and released flares.
+When that also failed to elicit a response, the Su-22 was in range of friendly forces on the ground, and at 6:43 p.m. local time, dived down and dropped ordnance on SDF fighters in the town of Ja'Din, causing injuries.
 Following the rules of engagement, Tremel locked onto the aircraft with an AIM-9 Sidewinder and fired.
-The Su-22 shot off flares and was able to successfully avoid the missile.
-Tremel then quickly locked on with an AIM-120 AMRAAM missile and fired at the Syrian aircraft, successfully reaching the Fitter and blowing up on the jet's backside.
+The Su-22 released flares and was able to successfully avoid the missile.
+Tremel then quickly locked on with an AIM-120 AMRAAM missile and fired at the Syrian aircraft, hitting it and blowing up on the jet's rear section.

 The Syrian Army claimed that the Su-22 was on a mission to strike Daesh (ISIL) when the downing occurred.